envoyproxy/nighthawk/docs/root/updating_envoy_dependency.md

 - `ENVOY_SHA` should be blank

 The easiest way to obtain the Envoy SHA is to run a build from a clean state.
-In this case the Envoy SHA is printed to Bazel's stdout.
-The following commands extract the Envoy SHA from the Bazel's stdout (assuming the build succeeds):
+In this case the Envoy SHA is printed to Bazel's stdout near the beginning of the build.
+The following commands extract the Envoy SHA from the Bazel's stdout (assuming the build progresses far enough):

 ```bash